prakharmehta95/Thesis/Readme.md

 ----------
 Utilities of the Future is released under The MIT License.
 For details, see the following URLs: [http://opensource.org/](http://opensource.org/) and [http://opensource.org/licenses/MIT] (http://opensource.org/licenses/MIT).

-If you would like to contribute to the project, please contact us at uof@kapsarc.org.
+If you would like to contribute to the project, please contact us at research@kapsarc.org (please mention utilities of the future project).

 ----------
 > Copyright © [KAPSARC](https://www.kapsarc.org/).
 Open source [MIT License](http://opensource.org/licenses/MIT).